mozilla-platform-ops/mozilla-bitbar-devicepool/README.lt.md

     - slwo start problem: if 60 jobs come in, will take awhile to have 100% utilization (takes awhile to start jobs)
 3. starts a single job with hyperexecute yaml concurrency, --no-track, foreground, targets device_type-os_version
   - didn't work (theoretically should, check with LT about my understanding of field), needs more investigation.

-#### proposed modes

-1. starts multiple jobs, --no-track, background, targets device_type-os_version
-  - improve slow start problem
-  - decision: implement
-2. starts multiple jobs, --no-track, background, targets single device (device_type-os_version and udid)
+4. (CURRENTLY IMPLEMENTED) starts multiple jobs, --no-track, background, targets single device (device_type-os_version and udid)
   - need to track specific free devices in app
   - enables creation of multiple device pools per device type
   - discussed with jmaher... wait on this